blakerharrison/mango-social-manga/ReadMe.md

 ## Description

-Mango is a modern manga reader for iOS devices that focuses on minimizing distractions with a sleek and modern design to create the most immersive reading experience.
+Mango is a modern manga reader for iOS devices.

 ## Features